derekni/old-website/aboutme.md

 ### Music Taste

-My favorite artists are LANY, Drake, Khalid, gnash, and Ed Sheeran.
+My favorite artists are LANY, Quinn XCII, Frank Ocean, Khalid, gnash, and Ed Sheeran.
+I also love The Fray, The Script, and Kodaline.
 My favorite song of all time is A Drop in the Ocean by Ron Pope.
 Some of my other favorites are Too Good by Drake, Location by Khalid, Good Old Days by Macklemore, and Everything You Are by Ed Sheeran.

 ### Favorite Shows